openremote/documentation/docs/developer-guide/setting-up-an-ide.md

 :::note

 For custom working directory or launch settings, you may need to configure `.vscode/settings.json` and `.vscode/launch.json`.
-Refer to VSCode Java documentation for advanced configuration options.
+Refer to VS Code Java documentation for advanced configuration options.

 :::